arashnm80/arashnm80.github.io/quotes.md

 > I'm gonna find a way or make one.

-> The reason to fight is to get rid of it.

 > How many fights do I have in myself?

 > I'm gonna bruteforce my way to success.